Assam NRC: Strong action being mulled for irregularities

 From August 3 afternoon, notices for reverification were served across the south of Kamrup district to about 33,000 people, asking them to appear within 48 hours in NRC Seva Kendras (NSKs), almost 400-500 km away from their place of residence, in several upper Assam districts.

-The sources said that as NRC process is time-bound and the final document has to be published by August 31, all the reverification work has to be completed as soon as possible.
+The sources said that as NRC process is time-bound and the final document has to be published by August 31, all the re-verification work has to be completed as soon as possible.

-"The NSKs in entire lower Assam were already loaded with their scheduled reverification process.
+"The NSKs in entire lower Assam was already loaded with their scheduled re-verification process.
 As there were fewer claims and objections in upper Assam, so the NSKs there were relatively less occupied.

-"That is why the authorities decided to hold the reverification of these unscheduled cases in upper Assam districts.
+"That is why the authorities decided to hold the re-verification of these unscheduled cases in upper Assam districts.

 "The only thing is that the notices should have been served to the people by giving them some more time," they added.

-Many poor people in the south of Kamrup area, with no money to fund their travel at such a short notice, had to pledge their valuables, including gold, cattle or sell their harvested crops at throwaway price.
+Many poor people in the south of Kamrup area, with no money to fund their travel at such short notice, had to pledge their valuables, including gold, cattle or sell their harvested crops at a throwaway price.

 People rushed to the NSKs in Jorhat, Sivasagar, Golaghat and Charaideo districts cramming into overloaded and overpriced buses.